Enjoy This Post? Share the Love!

 - ATM’s or check cashing facilities exist within the hotel.

 - Room numbers of guests are available to anyone on staff or visiting/calling the hotel.

 - Restaurants or room service serve 24/7 so you are not left wandering the streets looking for dinner.

-If a taxi leaves you at a restaurant, arrange a return pickup and get a mobile phone number.
+If a taxi leaves you at a cafe, arrange a return pickup, and get the driver’s mobile phone number.

-Carry your hotel’s number as well since they can generally call a taxi.
+Carry your hotel’s phone number as well since they can generally call a cab.
 Be prepared for a delay so don’t wait until closing.

 5 Safety Tips for Female Solo Travelers: